 Proper care and maintenance are crucial to the performance of any product, and industrial cistern tanks are no different.
 Sediment will build up over time in cistern tanks that are not regularly cleaned or properly cared for, which can affect the liquid contents within the tank.
-Cistern tanks should be cleaned at least once a year, and this helpful guide on how to clean cistern tanks will ensure the continued functionality and reliability of your tank for years to come.
+Cistern tanks should be cleaned at least once a year, and this helpful guide on how to clean a cistern tank will ensure the continued functionality and reliability of your tank for years to come.

 Turn off power and drain water supply